Healthy Feet, Aligned Body: How Foot Function Affects Balance, Pain, and Performance

 • Spend time barefoot at home to reawaken your foot’s sensory system

-• Mobilize and strengthen your feet with exercises like toe splaying, short foot drills, or balance work
+• Mobilize and strengthen your feet with exercises like toe splaying, short foot drills, and balance training

-• Upgrade your shoes — check out this post for guidance on what your feet actually need
+• Choose footwear that allows your feet to function — check out this post for guidance on what your feet actually need

 If your feet don’t move well, nothing else can move well either.